erights/PNLSOWNSF/README.md

 This enables us to substitute our own `PrivateName`-like abstractions, as long as they have the same API.
 This object becomes a first class capability that can be used outside the class to access the state it names.
-But any such escapage will be lexically apparent.
+Any such escapage will still be lexically apparent.

 ```js
 const s = new PrivateName();